dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Javascript-Tracker.md

 <a name="app-id" />
 ### 2.2 Setting the application ID

-You can set different appliation IDs on different parts of your site.
+You can set different application IDs on different parts of your site.
 You can then distinguish events that occur on different applications by grouping results based on `application_id`.

 <a name="setAppId" />
 #### 2.2.1 Setting the application ID using `setAppId`